|

 ||||||||||||

 Based in the market town of Alford at the foot of the Lincolnshire Wolds, this business was started in March 1930 by Frederick Hunt (who had previously driven for Wrights of Louth) with a 14-seater Chevrolet.
-That first vehicle was employed to run From Alford to and from Boston three times a day.
-Whilst Hunt's have had many Bedford over the years (operating virtually every type from WLB through OB and SB to YMT) it is known that a 1929 Chevrolet LQ 14-seater UT5717 was bought by Hunts in 1933 from Farrow of Melton Mowbray.
+That first vehicle was employed to run from Alford to and from Boston three times a day.
+Whilst Hunt's have had many Bedfords over the years (operating virtually every type from WLB through OB and SB to YMT) it is known that a 1929 Chevrolet LQ 14-seater UT5717 was bought by Hunts in 1933 from Farrow of Melton Mowbray.
 (History repeats itself sometimes and in 1979 a 1968 Bedford VAM / Duple 45-seater WUY472G came from Farrow to Hunts).
+An early acquisition in 1936 was three further routes and a Reo Gold Crown from Fenwick of Old Bolingbroke, who had acquired them a year earlier in 1935 from J W Streets of Keal Cotes; the routes involved were from Stickford Fenside to Skegness, Boston and Spilsby.
 By 1941 there were 16 vehicles in the fleet, covering a typical mix of schools, works and local buses.
 Other local operators businesses were acquired, and the business of A H Buttery of Eastville was bought in 1951.
-The illustration below shows an undated timetable from
+The illustration below shows an

 this long established Lincolnshire operator (with hand written updates)